Innofactor's Corporate Governance

 Executive Vice President, Business Development and Operational Excellence

-Executive Vice President, Business Development and Operational Excellence as of September 1, 2017.
+Executive Vice President, Business Development and Operational Excellence as of September 1, 2017, and Managing Director, Country Manager, Innofactor Norway (acting).
 Vesa focuses on improving profitability and ensures that the already made plans for improving effectiveness in business units are implemented successfully.
 He has been one of the highest-ranking Finns ever in the Microsoft's international organization and his last job there was to be responsible globally for the effectiveness of Microsoft's sales to its major customers.

 Shares and options owned by members of the Executive Board

 As of July 3, 2016 Innofactor has published all transactions by managers by stock exchange release in line with the MAR.
-The releases can be found in Releases, Publications and Reports.
+The releases can be found in Transactions of Managers section.

 Arrangements for managing subsidiaries